abarrio12/ARTORG/codes/PKLtoVTP/README.md

 3. When you save the VTP file, document that it contains **µm (micrometers)** coordinates
 4. If combining multiple VTP files, ensure they all use the same coordinate system

-**Example:** If you accidentally use voxel coordinates (without _R), VTP will display them but ParaView won't know they're voxels, leading to incorrect measurements.
+**Note:** If you accidentally use voxel coordinates (without _R), VTP will display them but ParaView won't know they're voxels, leading to incorrect measurements.

 ## Workflow Overview